wentingjiang2022/mda_kuleuven/README.md

 ### Heatwave

-The heatwave information is extracted from the xx database, by filtering the range of years, geographic location, and disaster type.
+The heatwave information is extracted from the international disaster database [EM-DAT](https://www.emdat.be/), by filtering the range of years, geographic location, and disaster type.
 Some columns have incomplete information, and therefore, we limit to the most relevant columns which do not information.

 ### Weather